 - It encourages students to think ahead and to make decisions ahead of crisis.

-- It enhances movement from middle to late adolescence, thereby enhancing students’ level of ego development.
+- It enhances the transition from middle to late adolescence, thereby enhancing students’ level of ego development.

-- It affirms the youth’s right to know about their own sexuality and helps them find answers to their questions.
+- It affirms the students’ right to know about their own sexuality and helps them find answers to their questions.

-Just as natural hormones drive moods and behaviors, so do the synthetic ones in hormonal contraceptives generally used to “treat” hormonal fluctuations in young girls by suppressing the entire cycle.
-While knowledge empowers, young women on the pill are 80% more likely to be in treatment for depression (1).
-During the teen years, a young woman should be developing her self-knowledge and self-image; the brain is undergoing major developmental changes in structure and function (2).
-How else are might birth control drugs be warping this process?
+Just as natural hormones drive moods and behaviors, so do the synthetic, cycle-suppressing ones in hormonal contraceptives generally used to “treat” hormonal fluctuations in young girls.
+While knowledge empowers, young women on the pill are 80% more likely to be in treatment for depression.
+During the teen years, a young woman should be developing her self-knowledge and self-image, and the brain is undergoing major developmental changes in structure and function.
+In addition to increasing levels of anxiety, depression, and suicidal ideation in young girls, how else might birth control drugs be warping this process?

-Putting women in touch with their cycles puts them in touch with the power of their fertility and brings the most unexpected results.
-True mindfulness for a woman includes the awareness and understanding of her natural fertility.
+Putting girls and women in touch with their cycles puts them in touch with the power of their fertility and brings the most unexpected results.
+Teen STAR proves that true mindfulness for girls a woman includes the awareness, and understanding, and appreciation of their natural fertility.